“Man is the warmest place to hide…”

 After returning to their own camp, they uncover that the Swedes had discovered an alien object buried under the ice.
 A quick visit shows that this was a non-terrestrial vehicle, and that the mysterious block was cut from nearby.
 They deduce that the block contained a lifeform, and it must have somehow come back to life, causing the devastation they saw at the camp.

 Upon their return to their own camp, they discover that the alien lifeform has infiltrated their group, thanks to the Husky the Swedish team were hunting.
 As paranoia begins to seep into each members psyche, they struggle to destroy The Thing before it can escape their camp, and conquer the Earth.
 But who is human, and who is not?

 And speaking of that cinematography, Arrow have done a magnificent job on showcasing it on this disc.
-A brand spanking new, and Arrow exclusive 4k remaster of the original negative was undertaken and overseen by Carpenter and Cundey.
-The results are amazing.
-The image is crisp, with the bare minimum of grain visible in darker scenes, and the stunning widescreen aspect ratio is retained perfectly.
+A brand spanking new, Arrow exclusive 4k remaster of the original negative was undertaken and overseen by Carpenter and Cundey.
+And the results are amazing.
+The image is crisp, with the bare minimum of grain visible in darker scenes.
+And the stunning widescreen cinematography is retained perfectly.
 Indeed, this is probably the best that the film has looked since it’s very first screenings.

 Audio is well served, too, with 2.0 stereo, 4.1 and 5.1 surround tracks available.

 Extras wise, Arrow have once again outdone themselves.
 You get 2 commentary tracks (a legacy DVD one from Carpenter and Kurt Russel, and an all new one featuring some well known horror podcasters).